-(12) RELATED PARTY TRANSACTIONS
+(13) RELATED PARTY TRANSACTIONS

 On July 29, 2010, the Company formed the Skechers Foundation (the "Foundation"), which is a 501(c)(3) non-profit entity that does not have any shareholders or members.
 The Foundation is not a subsidiary of, and is not otherwise affiliated with the Company, and the Company does not have a financial interest in the Foundation.
 However, two officers and directors of the Company, Michael Greenberg, the Company's President, and David Weinberg, the Company's Chief Operating Officer, are also officers and directors of the Foundation.
-During the three months ended March 31, 2019, the Company made contributions of \$250,000 to the Foundation.
-During the three months ended March 31, 2018, the Company did not make any contributions to the Foundation.
+During the three months ended June 30, 2019 and 2018, the Company made contributions of \$250,000 and \$500,000 respectively, to the Foundation.
+During the six months ended June 30, 2019 and 2018, the Company made contributions of \$500,000 to the Foundation in both periods.